2025 Impact Milestones: Launching New Basic Needs and Stabilization Programs Across the Region

 About United Way of Central Oregon:

 United Way of Central Oregon (UWCO) works to bring people together to build a better community.
 The organization has had a presence in the region for more than 70 years and built a legacy around promoting personal philanthropy, service to community, and addressing critical human service needs through fundraising, grantmaking, and incubating new programs.
 Partnering with community members, leaders, and volunteers, we identify and elevate known needs in the region and then mobilize resources – time, talent, knowledge, and financial support – to make an impact.
 Each year we make grants to a network of Community Impact Partners that support UWCO in our efforts to improve outcomes for children, families, and seniors.
-UWCO is working to ensure all community members are cared for by directing efforts and resources to where they will have the greatest impact, especially for individuals identified as being part of our community’s most vulnerable and marginalized groups.
+UWCO is working to ensure all community members are cared for by directing efforts and resources to where they will have the greatest impact, especially for individuals identified as being part of our community’s most vulnerable groups.
 Learn more and donate at: unitedwaycentraloregon.org or call 541-389-6507.

 UNITED WAY OF CENTRAL OREGON AWARDS $225,000 TO LOCAL & REGIONAL NONPROFITS